Namratha-nair/CTF/OverTheWire/Bandit/Bandit0/README.md

 ## Solution
 Note:
-Not all the commands given above is required.
+Not all the commands given above are required.
 ```
 (kali㉿kali)-[~]
 └─$ ssh -p 2220 bandit0@bandit.labs.overthewire.org